pirelaurent/p5_animationFramework/chapters/chap7-camera deplacement.md

     }]
 }
 ```
-Then create a scenario and associate a tripod to this journey :
+Then create a scenario and associate a tripod as the target for this journey :

 ```javascript
 scenarioMoveUpDown = new Scenario({ scenarioName: " tripod journey ", trace: true},